rqritter/WCU-PaperCut/README.md

 - TBD (document when we recieve new license)

 #### Options - Configuration Editor (Advanced)
+- Edit device welcome text `ext-device-msg.welcome-text=Tap your CatCard or log in with your WCUid to begin`
 - Set card reader converter to ASCII
   `ext-device.card-no-converter=ascii-enc`
+- When using the "self association" function we needed to have it use the secondary ID.
+(We have since decided against self association)
+  `ext-device.card-self-association.use-secondary-card-number=Y`
 - TBD (document when we recieve new license)

 ### Automation (Card ID imports/updates)
+- Card information comes from Banner and is written to `\\bounty2\nfsprod\dataoutput\it\papercut-extract.tsv daily at 6:00 AM`
 - Windows Task Scheduler runs `C:\Scripts\Update-CardNumbersFull.ps1` daily at 6:15 AM
 - Task is scheduled on both nodes, but only executes on the active node
 - Details can be found in the powershell script